-On April 19, 2022, the Company, certain guarantors named therein (the "Notes Guarantors") and certain investors named therein (each, a "Subscriber" and collectively, the "Subscribers"), entered into subscription agreements (each, a "PIPE Subscription Agreements") pursuant to which the Company agreed to issue and sell to the Subscribers immediately prior to the closing of the

-Business Combination (i) up to an aggregate principal amount of \$75.0 million of 7.00% Convertible Senior Notes due 2026 (the "Convertible Notes") at the par value of the notes and (ii) up to an aggregate of 1.5 million warrants (the "PIPE Warrants") with each whole PIPE Warrant entitling the holder thereof to purchase one share of Common Stock.
+On April 19, 2022, the Company, certain guarantors named therein (the "Notes Guarantors") and certain investors named therein (each, a "Subscriber" and collectively, the "Subscribers"), entered into subscription agreements (each, a "PIPE Subscription Agreement" and collectively, the "PIPE Subscription Agreements") pursuant to which the Company agreed to issue and sell to the Subscribers immediately prior to the closing of the Business Combination (i) up to an aggregate principal amount of \$75.0 million of 7.00% Convertible Senior Notes due 2026 (the "Convertible Notes") at the par value of the notes and (ii) up to an aggregate of 1.5 million warrants (the "PIPE Warrants") with each whole PIPE Warrant entitling the holder thereof to purchase one share of common stock.

-On August 26, 2022, the Company and a subscriber (the "Equity Subscriber") entered into a subscription agreement (the "Equity PIPE Subscription Agreement") pursuant to which the Company agreed to issue and sell to the Equity Subscriber, immediately prior to the closing of the Business Combination, 517,079 shares of Common Stock (the "PIPE Shares") at a price per PIPE Share equal to \$10.17 (the "Equity PIPE" and, together with the transactions described in clauses (i) and (ii) above, the "PIPE Investment").
+On August 26, 2022, the Company and a subscriber (the "Equity Subscriber") entered into a subscription agreement (the "Equity PIPE Subscription Agreement") pursuant to which the Company agreed to issue and sell to the Equity Subscriber, immediately prior to the closing of the Business Combination, 517,079 shares of common stock (the "PIPE Shares") at a price per PIPE Share equal to \$10.17 (the "Equity PIPE" and, together with the transactions described in clauses (i) and (ii) above, the "PIPE Investment").

-On August 26, 2022, immediately prior to the Closing (as defined below), the Company issued (i) 517,079 shares of Common Stock to the Equity Subscriber in accordance with the terms of the Equity PIPE Subscription Agreement, (ii) \$65.5 million aggregate principal amount of 7.00% Convertible Senior Notes due 2026 (the "Convertible Notes") to the Subscribers in accordance with the terms of the PIPE Subscription Agreements and (iii) 1,396,419 PIPE Warrants to the Subscribers in accordance with the terms of the PIPE Subscription Agreements.
+On August 26, 2022, immediately prior to the Closing (as defined below), the Company issued (i) 517,079 shares of common stock to the Equity Subscriber in accordance with the terms of the Equity PIPE Subscription Agreement, (ii) \$65.5 million aggregate principal amount of Convertible Notes to the Subscribers in accordance with the terms of the PIPE Subscription Agreements and (iii) 1,396,419 PIPE Warrants to the Subscribers in accordance with the terms of the PIPE Subscription Agreements.